This easy tropical Pineapple Quick Bread is a yummy treat for breakfast, snack, or as a lunch and dinner side dish!

 Full measurements and detailed instructions are in the printable recipe card below.

-- You can substitute dairy-free plain yogurt for regular yogurt.
+Yes!
+I often substitute my favorite dairy-free plain yogurt for regular yogurt.

 - Preheat oven to 350°F. Grease one 9x5 inch loaf pan, or prep with parchment paper.
 Set aside